samersultan/SysAdmin-Tool-List/README.md

 List of useful tools / software / scripts / resources for system and network administrators.
 Broken down into sub sections with corresponding links and descriptions.
 The idea behind the list is to share the tools I use on a daily basis, that make getting work done easier and more efficient.
 Link to script: https://github.com/samersultan/SysAdmin-Tool-List/blob/master/SysAdmin-Tool-List.md

-This resource + tool list is a work in progress, I will be updating it regularly in the next coming months (every couple of days, as time allows).
+This resource / list is a work in progress, I will be updating it regularly in the next coming months (every couple of days, as time allows).
 I hope that you find it useful, and thanks for taking the time to check it out.
 If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>

 ## Changelog
 <details> <summary>Expand to View</summary>